lukateg/strength-age/README.md

 ----TODO
 -- fix deloyed with  clerk dev keys
--- create dev branch and hook it up to netlify, prod from main should be vercel -- remove subscriptionTier from the user since it is not source of true if tier is canceled
+-- create dev branch and hook it up to netlify, prod from main should be vercel -- remove subscriptionTier from the user since it is not source of true if tier is canceled and always fetch customers table

 PLAN:
 -- fix bugs